 Evening Guests arrival time

-Take into account not everyone arrives at the time you put so it’s generally worth evening guests arriving a little bit after the speeches have finished but at least half an hour before your 1st dance and cake cutting if this is to be done before your 1st dance … After this its time to let your hair down and enjoy your party …..
+Take into account not everyone arrives at the time you put on the invitation.
+As a guide have evening guests arrive just after speeches have finished but at least half an hour before your 1st dance … After this its time to let your hair down and enjoy your party …..

 So now you know how to plan your wedding day timeline.
 Check out my planning tips for more.
 If you would like to have a personalised timeline drawn up by myself and chat about wedding photography please complete the contact form and I am more than happy to help.